Ridingduck/Tera-CardSwitch-Op-Code/README.md

- only update op codes for pet skill and card switch modules.
+ only update op code for the card switch module hehe.